Maxstupo/ydl-ui/README.md

  - .NET Framework 4.5

 ## Wiki
-To learn how to use YDL-UI check out the [wiki](https://github.com/Maxstupo/ydl-ui/wiki).
-Please be aware the Wiki might not be updated for the latest release of YDL-UI.
+To learn how to use YDL-UI check out the [wiki](https://github.com/Maxstupo/ydl-ui/wiki).<br>Please be aware the Wiki might not be updated for the latest release of YDL-UI.

 ## Translation
 Wanting to contribute by translating YDL-UI to your language, or fix a typo?